-As shown in Figure 1, the most effective socio-economic variable on buyers' choices is their awareness of the discounts in the urban markets, and after that, gender and household income are in the following order.
+As shown in Fig. 1, the most effective socioeconomic variable on buyers' choices is their awareness of the discounts in the urban markets, and after that, gender and household income are in the following order.
 The next degrees of significance are given to the factors of distance from the market, previous purchases from urban markets, and age.

-In the DT with the C4.5 algorithm, the first number of each leaf node1 represents consumer priority in choosing the market.
+In the DT with the C4.5 algorithm, the first number of each leaf node represents consumer priority in choosing the market.
 It takes 1 if the consumers prefer buying from other markets, and it takes 2 if they prefer buying from the urban markets.
 The first number in parentheses in each leaf node represents how much data exists in the represented sample, and the second number illustrates the number of errors in the classification of buyers.

-According to the classification that has been done based on the C4.5 algorithm of the DT, around 40% of buyers are women who were not aware of the urban markets' price discounts, were far from the urban markets, and had never purchased from these markets.
-These buyers will purchase from shops near their place of residence.
+According to the classification that has been done based on the C4.5 algorithm of the DT, around 40% of buyers are women who were not aware of the urban markets' price discounts, number of possible answers, and each of them shows the outcome of a test.
+Each leaf node also represents a class or group of answers.